sunminghui81/sunminghui81.github.io/_posts/2017-02-15-numpy-scipy-tutorial.md

    a.transpose()
    a.T.shape
    ```
-1. Several arrays can be stacked together along different axes: <br>
+1. Several arrays can be stacked together along different axes:

    ```python
    a = np.floor(10*np.random.random((2,2)))